 If you prefer to use the default method to capture a screenshot on Mac, please keep reading with the second solution.

-2. Default way – Using Keyboard on Mac
+II.
+Default way – Using keyboard on Mac

 The content here falls into 3 parts below.